All the questions you’ve ever had about that tiny phone chip, answered.

 2. What’s the deal with all the different sizes?

-Unlike some things we could mention, a SIM card is one of the only times that smaller is better.
+A SIM card is one great example of smaller being better.
 As technology has advanced, SIM cards have got smaller without being any less powerful.
 There are three main sizes in circulation at the moment – standard, micro and nano SIMs.

 Standard SIMs tend to only be used in older devices, such as iPhones up to the 3GS or that weird 90s-looking brick thing you saw in your Grandma’s handbag.